Part 1 – Overview

 - Appendix II – Tissue Metadata for Quality Control

-While consistency is essential for integrating spectral datasets, the protocol is not intended to prescribe a rigid workflow.
-It is designed to accommodate a variety of project goals, instrumentation, and institutional capacities—balancing standardization with the flexibility needed for future refinement and innovation.
+While consistency is central to aggregating spectral datasets, the protocol is not intended to prescribe a rigid workflow.
+The core requirements are designed to enable data harmonization through methodological consistency and transparency, while the overall structure preserves the flexibility needed for its broad adoption, continued innovation, and refinement.

 1.2 Measurement and Metadata Overview

-This section provides a quick conceptual guide to the required and recommended components of the protocol and provides links to the respective protocol parts.
-It also includes relevant notes on adaptability.
+This section provides a quick conceptual guide to the required and recommended components of the protocol with relevant notes on adaptability.

 1.2.1 Filename Conventions